Rhodesia Information Centre: 1966 to 1972

 The Liberal Party of Australia-Country Party coalition government tolerated the RIC.
 This formed part of the limited diplomatic support it provided to the Rhodesian government.
 The centre attracted little controversy in Australia in its first years of operations.

 In late 1966 Cresswell-George wrote to the Australian Minister for Trade and Industry John McEwen to propose that the government invite a delegation of Rhodesian officials to Australia for trade talks.
 In his reply, McEwen agreed for Cresswell-George to meet with staff from the Department of Trade and Industry to discuss the proposal.
 The Department of Foreign Affairs told the Department of Trade and Industry in late November that such a meeting would violate government policy against contact with the Rhodesian regime and could embarrass the government.
 It recommended that the department write to Cresswell-George declining the meeting.
-The Department of Trade and Industry believed that McEwen's letter had committed it to meet with Cresswell-George, and the later visited the department's offices on 2 December 1966.
+The Department of Trade and Industry believed that McEwen's letter had committed it to meet with Cresswell-George, and the latter visited the department's offices on 2 December 1966.
 The Department of Trade and Industry officers who met with Cresswell-George stressed that they did not accept his claim to represent Rhodesia and that the Australian government was not considering recognising the country.
 Cresswell-George explained the goals and composition of the proposed delegation, which was to have included a senior government officer and two business people.
 In response, the Australian officers indicated that while Rhodesian business people could visit Australia individually or as a group to investigate future trade opportunities, the government would not recognise them as an official delegation or provide any forms of assistance.